 If you’re on the other side of the table, as a potential sponsor, consider offering that level of support to someone you’ve seen demonstrate great potential.
 Of course, the timing has to be right for both parties, but the experience you have is invaluable to someone who strives to be in your shoes.
 And one of the best ways to grow in your own profession is to guide tomorrow’s talent and see the world of work through their eyes.
 The close bond you’ll form is a bonus—a bonus that benefits you in, and out, of the workplace.

-As we enjoy the 2017 holiday season and give thanks for friends and family, observe those around you.
+As we look ahead to 2018 and give thanks for friends and family, observe those around you.
 As an aspiring professional, if you were set on going through a formal process of finding a mentor, perhaps seek a more natural-fitting sponsor.
 And as an established professional, perhaps seek a bright young mind to nurture.
 Whether you leverage new tools like LinkedIn’s “Career Advice” or mingle with talent at the company party, invest in those around you and challenge yourself to impact lives!